Back to news

 Strip away the command-name details and the shape of this workflow is sound: define tools against a contract, instrument from the start, test behaviour as well as config, and ship with one deploy step.
 Google's Agents CLI is built around that opinionated path, which suits teams that want a standard to follow without being boxed in.

 If you take one thing from this, make it the running order, not the literal snippets.
-The commands and package names above were written against an outdated picture of the tool, so before you build anything real, anchor to the live sources: the Agents CLI getting-started guide, the google/agents-cli repo, and the Agent Development Kit docs for the SDK underneath.
+The commands and package names above were written against an outdated picture of the tool, so before you build anything real, anchor to the live sources: the Agents CLI getting-started guide (opens in a new tab), the google/agents-cli repo (opens in a new tab), and the Agent Development Kit docs (opens in a new tab) for the SDK underneath.
 Get those right and the time you save on observability and deployment is real money back in the budget.

 Source trail